 Architects Israel Lehman and Theodore Schmitt (who also designed the Cuyahoga County Courthouse on Lakeside Avenue) blended Flemish and Victorian styles in the new restaurant’s design.
 Arriving through separate entryways, male and female patrons of The Casino (1894-1904) and Weber’s (1904-1963) were met by a giant dining room with tables for almost 200 patrons.
 To one side was an oyster counter; on the other a massive oak bar.
 Adjacent to the bar was that amazing staircase, which Cleveland Press writer Winsor French once described as “drifting to the second floor in one graceful curve . . . it alone is worth going to the place.”
 A wood carving of the Schlather family crest was built into the staircase adjacent to the bar.
 At the top of the stairs were private dining rooms and a giant banquet hall with large windows overlooking what was then called Superior Street.
 The establishment’s third floor comprised rented living quarters for bachelors.
 This later became a meeting area for the nascent City Club and an early home to the John Marshall School of Law.

 The Casino’s run ended in 1904 when John A. Weber bought the building and changed the eatery’s name to Weber’s Restaurant.
 In 1927 Ivan Kaveney bought the establishment from Weber and his son Walter, but Kaveney kept the Weber’s name.
 Kaveney operated the restaurant until he died in 1959 and the restaurant was shuttered.
 Over the last decade, the place’s cachet had waned: more run-of-the mill food served by “morose men using the ‘thumb in the soup bowl’ technique” (the latter recollection drawn from a somewhat hyperbolic article by the Plain Dealer’s George Condon).
 The restaurant remained closed until 1963 when Broadview Savings and Loan bought and re-opened it as the Round Table.
 Ironically, the building became a formally designated local landmark in 1977—just before the Roundtable was shuttered.
 No buyers could be found and the structure was demolished the next year.
 Fortunately, Broadview promised the Cleveland Landmarks Commission that the interior woodwork would be kept intact.
-Thus the staircase was reinstalled at a Westlake restaurant called The Atrium, where it remains to this day.
+Thus the staircase was reinstalled at a Westlake restaurant called The Atrium, which has since closed.
 The massive bar found a new home at Gamekeeper's Tavern (now the Bull & Bird Steakhouse) in Chagrin Falls.
 Original glasswork was installed in several area restaurants.

 Today, the Superior Avenue site is occupied solely by the 200 Public Square Building (built in 1985 by the Standard Oil Company) and an adjoining parking garage on the building’s eastern edge next to the Arcade.
 To create the new structure, the Cuyahoga and Williamson buildings along Public Square also were demolished.